chris-king1/resume/docs/work-history.md

 The following work for Capgemini is a continuation of my role with IBM:

-* Researched, wrote, and updated technical content in DITA/XML.
+* Researched, wrote, and updated technical content in DITA/XML for enterprise-level, storage management and reporting applications.
 Used highly-structured, topic-based writing and an HTML-based framework to deliver that content to users.
 * Planned, managed, and organized the structure of end-user documentation and user assistance, which included ~10,000 DITA-based topics of technical content.
 * Edited technical documentation, social media content, and customer communication for multiple teams and products.
 Achieved top performer in the IBM editing workshop that consisted of ~20 technical writers.
-* Administered the production processes, translation, and publication of documentation to ibm.com for <a href="https://www.ibm.com/docs/en/spectrum-control/5.4.10" target="_blank">on-premises</a> and <a href="https://www.ibm.com/docs/en/storage-insights" target="_blank">off-premises (SaaS)</a> storage management and reporting applications.
+* Administered the production processes, translation, and publication of documentation to ibm.com for <a href="https://www.ibm.com/docs/en/spectrum-control/5.4.10" target="_blank">on-premises</a> and <a href="https://www.ibm.com/docs/en/storage-insights" target="_blank">off-premises (SaaS)</a> applications.
 * Wrote and published [social media content](writing-samples.md#social-media) for IBM's storage management and reporting applications.
 * Worked closely with UX designers and product stakeholders to review UX designs, integrate user assistance, and ensure a good information experience for users.
 Provided detailed feedback and edited UI microcopy (in Figma).
 * Maintained and updated the digital adoption platform (WalkMe) in the SaaS application.